gatsbyjs/gatsby/docs/docs/plugins-themes-and-starters.md

 #### Versioning

-Starters can still be versioned inside of a repository so that you can track issues or bugs associated with specific developments, but they aren't formally released in publishes marked by versions like a plugin or theme is.
+Starters can still be versioned inside of a repository so that you can track issues or bugs associated with specific updates, but they aren't formally released and published, so they aren't versioned like a plugin or theme is.

 #### Installing as a package